nuxt/website-v2/content/en/guides/features/configuration.md

 ### The ignorePrefix Property

-Any file in pages/, layout/, middleware/ or store/ will be ignored during the build if its filename starts with the prefix specified by ignorePrefix.
+Any file in the `pages`, `layout`, `middleware` or `store` directores will be ignored during the build if its filename starts with the prefix specified by `ignorePrefix`.

 By default all files which start with `-` will be ignored, such as `store/-foo.js` and `pages/-bar.vue`.
 This allows for co-locating tests, utilities, and components with their callers without themselves being converted into routes, stores, etc.

 ### The ignore Property

-More customizable than ignorePrefix: all files matching glob patterns specified inside ignore will be ignored in building.
+More customizable than `ignorePrefix`: All files matching glob patterns specified inside ignore will be ignored in building.

 ```js{}[nuxt.config.js]
 export default {